 |

-At the time of construction, this area of Kuala Lumpur which is now referred to as KL City Centre (KLCC) was largely residential and a racecourse, known as the Selangor Turf Club, sat across the road from the High Commission.
+At the time of construction, this area of Kuala Lumpur, which is now referred to as Kuala Lumpur City Centre (KLCC), was largely residential.
+A racecourse, known as the Selangor Turf Club, sat across the road from the High Commission.
 This was later demolished and replaced by the iconic Petronas twin towers in the mid-90s. |

 ![]() |